 If you have severe sleep apnea, no other risk factors, and are managing it effectively, you could be considered anywhere from Preferred to Standard.

 When applying for life insurance, you will need to undergo a medical exam and may have your medical records pulled.

 If your medical records show that you have been advised by a doctor to perform a sleep study test, but have not done so, some life insurance companies will not even consider you for coverage until you do.
 These sleep study tests, which your health insurance will most likely cover, reveals brain wave activity, respiratory patterns, chest muscle activity and oxygenation.

-When the life insurance underwriters find out that you have been diagnosed with sleep apnea, but you are non-compliant (e.g. a doctor prescribed you a CPAP device but you do not use it) your insurance costs will reflect this.
-Your life insurance premiums could double or even triple in price because of the risk you take by not managing your condition properly.
+When the life insurance underwriters find out that you have been diagnosed with sleep apnea, but you are non-compliant (for example, a doctor prescribed you a CPAP device but you do not use it) your life insurance costs will reflect this.
+Your term life insurance premiums could double or even triple in price because of the risk you take by not managing your condition properly.

 What Do the Underwriters Look For?

-When reviewing an applicant’s sleep study test underwriters look for 2 key items:
+When reviewing an applicant’s sleep study test underwriters look for two key items: